giqua/consultAIng/README.md

 For detailed instructions on how to set up the GitHub integration, please refer to our [GitHub Setup Guide](GITHUB_SETUP.md).

+### GitHub Operations

+ConsultAIng now supports the following GitHub operations:

+- Cloning repositories
+- Listing branches in a repository
+- Creating new branches

 ## Usage